peterstamps/KOReader_MyUploadPlugin/README.md

   IMPORTANT: limit the number of files in one go as you might crash your KOReader due to memory overflows.
   Do not go beyond the capabilities of your device.
 As a rule of tumb upload maximum 5 files/eBooks at a time.

+version: 1.1.5
+- New function added to Stop the Upload server via the browser.
+You can overrule the automatically set runtime with this.
+It unlocks the menu and you can continue immediately with the KOReader.
+- Update Home page and Menu bar with the new Stop function
+- New are the Page function to scroll through the books instead of a long List view.
+A browser (the most) that supports javascript is needed.
+  Note: The very limited beta-browser on Kobo is not suitable to work with this Plugin.
+You can login and list, but download and other functions will not work properly i have noticed.
+- New screen prints of the added functions